pedrofgodinho/TerminalDotfiles/README.md

 ### Portable

 You can use the scripts provided in the .script directory to clone the repository into `/tmp`, install vim plugins, and alias vim to use the `.vimrc` in temp.
 A script is also provided to revert the changes.
-Vim must be installed before this script is run.
+Assumes vim is installed.
 ```bash
 # Start portable dotfiles
 source <(curl -fsSL https://raw.githubusercontent.com/pedrofgodinho/TerminalDotfiles/main/.scripts/tdot/portable_start.sh)